asaaki/mix-edip/README.md

 ## Options

-    # Override the (repository) name of the docker image
+    # Override the (repository) name of the docker image.
     mix edip --name <NAME>
     mix edip -n <NAME>

-    # Set a specific tag for the docker image
+    # Set a specific tag for the docker image.
     mix edip --tag <TAG>
     mix edip -t <TAG>

-    # Set only a specific prefix for the docker image name (default: local)
+    # Set only a specific prefix for the docker image name (default: local).
     mix edip --prefix <PREFIX>
     mix edip -p <PREFIX>

+    # Get the tarball from the packaging (true), without even creating the docker image (only).
+    # The tarballs can be found in the `.edip/tarballs` directory.
+    mix edip --tarball true|only
+    mix edip -a true|only

     # Force redownload of EDIP tool
     mix edip --force
     mix edip -f

-    # Silence build output of EDIP (will be logged to .edip.log instead)
+    # Silence build output of EDIP (will be logged to `.edip.log` instead).
     mix edip --silent
     mix edip -s